chrismatthews939/DataEng-Learning-Journal/2. Databases and Data Lakes/Topic-1-Storing-and-querying-data.md

 - AWS Data Exchange

 ## Storing Files: HDFS, Key-Value Stores, Columnar – Parquet Format, Filesystems
+### Objectives
+- Understand the evolution and functionality of HDFS and its impact on data storage and computation.
+- Differentiate between various data storage systems and their applicable use cases.

 ### Hadoop Distributed File System (HDFS)
 An introduction to Hadoop Distributed File System (HDFS) as a revolutionary technology between 2008-2016, which turned data centres into computing clusters by bringing computation to the data.